 Conclusions

 In this contribution, BF on intra reference samples is proposed.
-The proposed method can achieve promising coding performance with negligible encoding and decoding time increase.
-It is recommended to include the proposed method in the next round of EE2.
+In method #1, the intra reference samples are filtered by BF.
+In method #2, the intra predication samples are filtered by BF.
+The proposed methods can achieve promising coding performance with negligible encoding and decoding time increase.
+It is recommended to include the proposed methods in the next round of EE2.

 Reference